poppigy/Noname-API/README.md

 # Noname-API
-REST API backed by PostgreSQL in Go, using Gorilla Mux for routing
+REST API backed by PostgreSQL in Go, using Gorilla Mux for routing including testing